 • Supreme Court's Travel Ban Decision: Learn what impact the decision can have on NYC communities (Courtesy of Mayor's Office of Immigrant Affairs)

 • Report a potential hate crime: call the NY Police Department’s Hate Crime Task Force at (646) 610-5267.

 Events and Initiatives

-Since the launch of this campaign in 2017, the NYC Commission on Human Rights held a citywide public information and integrated multiplatform marketing campaign on combating xenophobia and embracing religious diversity in New York City.
+Since the launch of this campaign, the NYC Commission on Human Rights held a citywide public information and integrated multiplatform marketing campaign on combating xenophobia and embracing religious diversity in New York City.
 The Commission, in collaboration with other agencies, also launched a toolkit for government agencies and non-profits to improve cultural competency with faith-based communities.
 Here are some of the events and initiatives associated with this campaign: